nks1216/ml-final/README.md

 **3. Correct calibration:** Apply temperature scaling or similar techniques to equalize model confidence across all demographic groups and prevent hidden discrimination in loan pricing

-These interventions ensure equal treatment in both approval rates AND loan terms.

 ---

 ## 5. Reproducibility